inventree/inventree-docs/docs/start/install.md

 As part of the previous *install* step, a configuration file (**config.yaml**) is created.
 The configuration file provides administrators control over various setup options without digging into the Django *settings.py* script.
 The default setup uses a local sqlite database with *DEBUG* mode enabled.

-For further information on installation configuration, refer to the [Configuration](../config) section.

-!!! warning "Configure Database"
-    Ensure database settings are correctly configured in `config.yaml` before proceeding to the next step!

 ### Initialize Database

 Once install settings are correctly configured (in *config.yaml*) run the initial setup script: